 “We now hope the project will also stand as a model for other types of development, not only in other cutting edge projects but also in high-volume house building.
-Although High Park will be a very large house, the eco-engineering principles and all its services are taken directly from the acclaimed Hockerton Housing Project, near Retford.
+Although this project will be a very large house, the eco-engineering principles and all its services are taken directly from the acclaimed Hockerton Housing Project, in Nottigham.
 There, the five 1,500 to 1,800 square foot houses and all their services have proved themselves to be totally cost-effective in construction and autonomous to run, under strict monitoring, for nearly fifteen years.
 In addition, the overall design, all construction methods and materials proposed were carefully appraised by award-winning eco-engineers ‘J3 Building Futures’, to ensure that we achieved maximum energy efficiency and cost-effectiveness.
 It’s not always more expensive to build in an environmentally friendly way and most of the principles we have used in this project demonstrate that perfectly.” he continued.

 Mr Woolley believes that proving that the figures add up by example may be key to getting the developers on board nationally to deliver the eco-housing now so desperately needed.
 He is also a keen advocate of PPS7, saying it works well as a benchmark for future build quality.
 Britain had a proud heritage of fine large country houses, built over very many centuries and he believes it both important and desirable for this to continue in and beyond the twenty first century.